 In effort to keep it alive, she relied on the only resources she had... mainly, a deep knowing found inside.
 Thankful for those days sent to the garden by her grandmother, Margie Tygart; somehow Christy did it.
 CHOF is thriving today!

 Christy’s innate sense of story telling, honesty, authenticity, grace, and a bigger vision effortlessly translate into the magical world of flowers.
 Her signature work drips with soulful details and loose, wild, texture-full abandon.

 Christy's appreciation of beauty in all stages of life have made her one of the south’s most sought after designers -- for her balanced, natural, humble, whimsical and cheerfully peculiar approach to art and life.
 Believing good fun, strong women, genuine kindness, tight friendships and tough families are what make the world go around, she's original, loyal, tenacious, quiet at times and artistic.

-Christy was named the 2017 Mayesh Design Star, University of Georgia 40 Under 40 List, ranked among UGA's Bulldog 100 Fastest Growing Businesses, and Official Florist of Georgia Southern Athletics.
-She's represented the USDA on a trade mission to China with American Grown Flowers, among the Statesboro-Bulloch Leadership Class, and she'll visit an Ecuadorian farm this Fall to see the legacy of the legendary Rosaprima rose farm in Ecuador.
+Christy was named the 2017 Mayesh Design Star, University of Georgia 40 Under 40 and ranked among UGA's Bulldog 100 Fastest Growing Businesses.
+She's represented the USDA on a trade mission to China with American Grown Flowers and visited the legendary Rosaprima rose farm in Ecuador.
 She has worked on events at the White House, in Washington, D.C. and at the Rose Bowl Parade in Pasadena, California.
 Her work has been featured at the Expo-Flor Ecuador 2018 in Quito.